Evgeni Vasiukov: Tournament victories in five decades

 Vasiukov was unable to maintain his peak of the early 1960s, but he remained remarkably competitive for many years afterwards, especially in international tournaments outside the Soviet Union which had mixed-strength fields, where he scored most of his successes.
 He won several titles, and was almost always around the top places, when he competed outside the Soviet Union.
-He tied for first at Polanica Zdroj 1965 with Péter Dely at 9½/13.
+He tied for first at Polanica-Zdrój 1965 with Péter Dely at 9½/13.
 At Reykjavík 1968, he tied for first with Taimanov on 10½/14.
 He again tied with Taimanov for the title at Skopje 1970 with 11/15.
 Vasiukov claimed his fifth Moscow Championship in 1972.

 Vasiukov had the top performance of his career with his win at Manila 1974 at 10½/14, as he was ahead of Petrosian and Bent Larsen, among others, in a top-class field.
 He won at Zalaegerszeg 1977 with 9/12, ahead of Ratmir Kholmov.
 He was Moscow Champion for the sixth time in 1978, and won at Dnepropetrovsk 1980.

 He tied for first at Moscow 'B' 1986 (still a very strong field) on 7½/11, along with Edvīns Ķeņģis and Zurab Azmaiparashvili.
 Vasiukov won at Athens 1987 (Acropolis International) and at Budapest 1989 with 10/13, ahead of Gennady Timoshchenko.
 He took second at Belgorod 1990 (Miron Sher was first) at 9/14.
 He took the title at Graested 1990 with 6/9, ahead of Nigel Davies and Bent Larsen.
 He tied for first in a Veterans' event at Moscow 1991 with 5½/9, along with Geller.